NostalgiaNinja/ChaoModding_Docs/docs/MakingProject.md

 * Sonic Adventure 2
 * Latest SA Tools

-See [Tools](tools.md) to download these required tools if you haven't already.
+See [Tools](resources.md) to download these required tools if you haven't already.

+## Old Method: Manually making a mod folder

-## Setting up a mod folder:
+### Setting up a mod folder:

 1. Create a folder in the /Mods folder in Sonic Adventure 2
 2. Create a new "mod.ini" file